-In addition, numerous studies recently extended location forecasting to two variants: next POI recommendation and predict incomplete paths.
-The former primarily addresses cold start scenarios and user preference recommendations, while the latter is applied in contexts such as food delivery and logistics, predicting a series of locations based on the worker's current incomplete route tasks, thereby adding complexity to the problem.
-For a more detailed discussion, refer to~\cite{islam2022survey,sanchez2022point} and~\cite{wen2023survey,wen2021package,wen2022graph2route}.
+Additionally, recent studies have extended location forecasting into two variants: next POI recommendation and incomplete path prediction.
+The former primarily addresses cold start scenarios and user preference recommendations.
+The latter is applied in contexts like food delivery and logistics, predicting a series of locations based on a worker's current incomplete route tasks, which adds complexity.
+For detailed discussion, refer to~\cite{islam2022survey} and~\cite{wen2023survey}.

-\textbf{Traffic Forecasting.} Traffic forecasting predicts the movement and the density of traffic in a given area over time.
-This task aims to analyze historical mobility data, congestion patterns, and typical flow trends to predict the number of entities that will congregate in an area at a future time. \textit{Formally, traffic forecasting is typically presented as a time series forecasting problem, where the objective is to predict future flows based on past observations}\cite{xie2020urban}.
-The task's complexity arises from the dynamic and unpredictable nature of traffic flow, influenced by factors such as time of day, weather conditions, accidents, and construction~\cite{bendali2021recent}.
+\textbf{Traffic Forecasting.} Traffic forecasting predicts the movement and density of traffic within a given area over time.
+This task analyzes historical mobility data, congestion patterns, and flow trends to predict the number of entities that will congregate in an area at a future time. \textit{Formally, traffic forecasting is typically treated as a time series forecasting problem, aiming to predict future flows based on past observations}~\cite{chen2025stttc,chen2025select}.
+The complexity arises from the dynamic and unpredictable nature of traffic flow, influenced by factors such as time of day, weather, accidents, and construction.